Tom and Jerry: Spike and Tyke

 Off-screen, Spike does something to Tom, and Tom is generally shown injured or in a bad situation while Jerry smugly cuddles up to Spike unscathed.
 Tom sometimes gets irritated with Spike.
-An example is in That's My Pup!, when Spike forces Tom to run up a tree every time his son barked, causing Tom to hang Tyke on a flag pole.
+An example is in That's My Pup!, when Spike forces Tom to run up a tree every time his son barkes, causing Tom to hang Tyke on a flag pole.
 At least once, Tom does something that benefits Spike, who promises not to interfere ever again, causing Jerry to frantically leave the house and run into the distance, in Hic-cup Pup.
 Spike is well known for his famous "Listen pussycat! catchphrase when he threatens Tom, his other famous catchphrase is "That's my boy! normally said when he supports or congratulates his son.

 Tyke is described as a cute, sweet-looking, happy and lovable puppy.
 He is Spike's son.
 Unlike Spike, Tyke does not speak and only communicates, mostly towards his father, by barking, yapping, wagging his tail, whimpering and growling.
 Spike would always go out of his way to care and comfort his son and make sure that he is safe from Tom.
-Tyke loves his father and Spike loves his son and they get along like friends, although most of time they would be taking a nap or Spike would teach Tyke the main facts of life of being a dog.
+Tyke loves his father and Spike loves his son and they get along like friends, although most of the time they would be taking a nap or Spike would teach Tyke the main facts of life of being a dog.
 Like Spike, Tyke's appearance has altered throughout the years, from gray, with white paws, to creamy tan.
 When Tom & Jerry Kids first aired, this was the first time that viewers heard Tyke speak.